 - Finally, you must have everything prepared.
 Mainly, your standardized tests must be completed and ready to report.

-If you’ve been waiting for October or November to take the SAT, Subject SAT or ACT for the first time, you can’t submit your application early.
+If you’ve been waiting for October or November to take the SAT, SAT Subject Test, or ACT for the first time, you can’t submit your application early.

 Conclusion: Early Action vs Early Decision

-If you’ve been a go-getter since freshman year, gotten top scores on your ACT and Subject SAT over the summer, and wrote your college essay during junior year, you’re probably ready to apply early.
+If you’ve been a go-getter since freshman year, earned top scores on your ACT and SAT Subject Test over the summer, and wrote your college essay during junior year, you’re probably ready to apply early.

 Whichever you choose, make sure to review your application and confirm that it showcases your talents and achievements.